CaptainCrowbar/unicorn-lib/unicorn/core.md

 These are defined to match the UTF encoding of the system's `wstring` class.

-* `namespace Literals`
-    * `NativeString operator"" _nat(const char* s, size_t n)`

-Literal suffix to make it easy to define native string constants.
-The implementation on wide character systems assumes that `char` values can simply be directly copied into a `wchar_t`, so this should only be used with simple ASCII strings; text containing Unicode characters will need separate narrow and wide character versions.

 ## Version information ##

 * `Version unicorn_version() noexcept`